schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 //!Block of memory where chunks are held struct slab {
-    chunk *data; //pointer to beginning of data segment struct slab *next; //pointer to next slab in salb list };
+    chunk *data; //pointer to beginning of data segment struct slab *next; //pointer to next slab in slab list };
 ```